Data collected by Pega Predictive Diagnostic Cloud

 - Database indexes – PDC gathers the database index information daily to create recommendations for improving query performance.
 You can see which indexes are currently used and determine whether you need additional indexes.
 The PushDBIndexes activity gathers the index information for all tables and sends it to PDC.

-- Guardrail violation counts – Guardrail warnings indicate that the rules in your application do not follow all Pega Platform best practices.
-PDC counts the total number of rules and the number of individual rules that have justified and unjustified warnings of severe, moderate, or caution.
+- Guardrail violation counts – Guardrail warnings indicate that the rules in your application do not follow Pega Platform best practices.
+PDC counts the total number of rules and the number of individual rules that have justified and unjustified warnings of severe, moderate, or caution type.

-In Pega Platform 7.3.1 and earlier versions, the PegaAESRemote agents sent only the following information:
+In Pega Platform 7.3.1 and earlier versions, agents in the PegaAESRemote ruleset sent only the following information:

 - Summarized usage data – The PushLogUsage agent runs a report against a log-usage class to assess user count, interaction count, and average response time.